 • End Users: Those who will utilize the facility in some capacity (entrepreneurs, farmers, buyers, etc.).

 • What are the intended outcomes?
 Do they respond to community needs?
-Your proposal should include stated metrics you will attain that meet the USDA’s desired outcomes and directly tie back to the stated community need.
+Your proposal should include stated metrics that you will attain, which meet the USDA’s desired outcomes and directly address the stated community need.

 Other Resources